-The current term of the management agreement expires on October 28, 2016, and will continue to automatically renew thereafter for successive one-year terms unless terminated in accordance with the agreement.
+The current term of the management agreement expires on October 28, 2017, and will continue to automatically renew thereafter for successive one-year terms unless terminated in accordance with the agreement.
 Our independent directors review PRCM Advisers' performance annually and the management agreement may be terminated by us without cause upon the vote of at least two-thirds of our independent directors or by a vote of the holders of a majority of the outstanding shares of our common stock, based upon: (i) PRCM Advisers' unsatisfactory performance that is materially detrimental to us or (ii) our determination that the management fees payable to PRCM Advisers are not fair, subject to PRCM Advisers' right to prevent termination based on unfair fees by accepting a reduction of management fees agreed to by at least two-thirds of our independent directors.
 We are required to provide PRCM Advisers with 180 days' prior notice of such termination.
-Upon termination of the management agreement by us without cause or by PRCM Advisers due to our material breach of the management agreement, we are required to pay a termination fee equal to three times the sum of the average annual base management fee earned by PRCM Advisers during the 24-month period immediately preceding the date of termination, calculated as of the end of the most recently completed fiscal quarter prior to the date of termination.
+Upon termination of the management agreement by us without cause or by PRCM Advisers due to our material breach of the management agreement, we are required to pay a termination, calculated as of the end of the most recently completed fiscal quarter prior to the date of termination.
 We may terminate the management agreement with 30 days' prior notice from our board of directors, without payment of a termination fee, for cause, as defined in the management agreement.
-PRCM Advisers may terminate the management agreement if we become required to register as an investment company under the 1940 Act, with such termination deemed to occur immediately before such event, and may also decline to renew the management agreement agreement by providing us with 180 days' prior notice; in either case, we would not be required to pay a termination fee.
+PRCM Advisers may terminate the management agreement if we become required to register as an investment company under the 1940 Act, with such termination deemed to occur immediately before such event, and may also decline to renew the management agreement by providing us with 180 days' prior notice; in either case, we would not be required to pay a termination fee.